prneidhardt/Neural-Networks/README.md

 # Neural-Networks
-- Project completed as part of Great Learning's Postgraduate Program in Artificial Intelligence and Machine Learning
 - Project delivered in March 2022
 - Repository includes two files:
   - Jupyter notebook with Python code written for data analysis and model building